 A new Real Mates campaign was launched at the end of September in line with Grand Final weekend.
 Planning ahead and ensuring your mates all get home safely after a night out is the focus of the newly revamped campaign.
 The campaign focuses on the Bro Code and adds new rules around a night out to make sure the whole crew get home safely.
-The Bro Code, a set of unwritten rules among male friends that emphasizes loyalty, respect, and camaraderie, now includes guidelines that encourage friends to ensure one another's safe return home.
+The Bro Code, a set of unwritten rules among male friends that emphasises loyalty, respect, and camaraderie, now includes guidelines that encourage friends to ensure one another's safe return home.
 New Bro Code rules include making plans to get home safely after a night out, allowing a friend to crash at your place, having a designated driver, lending money for rideshares, calling a parent for a ride, and never leaving a friend behind.
 Anyone who looks out for you-be it a friend, a parent, or even a sibling-can be considered a bro in this context.
 Statistically, males in the 17 to 25 age group account for about a quarter of all road users involved in crashes where alcohol is a contributing factor over the last five years.
 Given that rural and regional areas of Tasmania may lack access to Ubers or taxis, having a clear plan is crucial.
 While the campaign will run on television and radio, if will feature predominantly on social media platforms to specifically target this cohort.
 The first burst of this campaign will run until the end of December.
+In 2025, Real Mates will have another burst to coincide with the return of University of Tasmania students.
+Supporting merchandise for the campaign will also commence being distributed to hospitality venues and clubs statewide by the Tasmanian Hospitality Association and Clubs Tasmania.

-Status On schedule/progressing/low risk Otatas On somedule/progressing/low lisk
+Status On schedule/progressing/low risk - 10.11.0